kumarsundeep/split-the-bill/README.md

-# Asset Inventory
+# Split the bill

-Sample experimental features of asset inventory app:
+Sample experimental features of Split the bill app:

 1. It can fetch asset list dynamically from db and show on page.
 2. It shows individual interfaces list w.r.t devices.